 But times they are a changing”!
 Now, formerly gross, centers of industry have been transformed into trendy, hipsters hotspots, I’m actually not quite sure I’m hip enough to hang out here but whatevs.

-Between the gorgeous street art that decorates the walls of these cobblestone streets, the stunning views of the Manhattan and Brooklyn bridges, and the unique retail stores, you may never want to leave!
+So, between the gorgeous street art that decorates the walls of these cobblestone streets, the stunning views of the Manhattan and Brooklyn bridges, and the unique retail stores, you may never want to leave!

 I know it’s a lot but let’s be real, you’re in the city that never sleeps.
 So did you actually expect to sleep?
 Exactly!

 7. Visit the Old City Hall Station

-This activity isn’t entirely, 100% legal so if anyone asks, I never told you to do this.
+Okay, so technically speaking, this activity isn’t entirely, 100% legal so if anyone asks, I never told you to do this.

 But as you’ve probably heard, the former City Hall station is insanely gorgeous (so basically totally different from the nasty one we use now.
 Double yuck for sure).

-Why not take advantage of this fact and see this historic station for yourself?
+Therefore, why not take advantage of this fact and see this historic station for yourself?
 Glad we agree on this.

-9. Check out some Cheesy Goodness at Murray’s
+8. Check out some Cheesy Goodness at Murray’s